seppo0010/busco-trabajo/README.md

 client for the GIF Search and Stickers in twitter.com using Scala for communication with back-end services and JavaScript (FlightJS) for presentation.

-## Empresas donde no quiero trabajar por ahora
+## Empresas y rubros donde no quiero trabajar por ahora

 * Mercado Libre
 * Entregas a domicilio
+* Bancos, empresas financieras, criptomonedas.
-* Bancos
+* Videojuegos

 ## Más información